epfl-ada/ada-2022-project-rakijada/README.md

 ## Data
 ---

-The dataset we will use for the project is beer reviews from BeerAdvocate websites.
+The dataset we will use consists of beer reviews from the BeerAdvocate website, because the main language is English.
 The number of reviews in the dataset is 8 million.
 We save ratings in pickles.
 These pickles have up to 4 GB which is feasible to place in a single dataframe.
 Additional note: In the initial analysis (_data_investigation.ipynb_) we concluded that reviews in _reviews.txt_ are a subset of reviews in _ratings.txt_ and represent the vast majority of ratings where the textual review is present.
 Since our analyses use the free-form text review we focus on _reviews.txt_.

 ### Feature extraction